ppy/osu-wiki/news/2024/2024-01-20-new-featured-artist-sparxe.md

 ![](https://assets.ppy.sh/artists/398/header.jpg)

 **Sparxe**'s music has been at the forefront of the competitive side of osu!taiko for years.
-From [the highest osu!taiko pp score](https://osu.ppy.sh/scores/taiko/173764399) to 17 [osu! originals](/wiki/osu!_originals) (11 of which were for various tournaments), practically everyone invested in osu!taiko knows **Sparxe**.
+From [the highest osu!taiko pp score](https://osu.ppy.sh/scores/taiko/173764399) to 17 [osu! originals](/wiki/osu!_originals) (most of which were for various tournaments), practically everyone invested in osu!taiko knows **Sparxe**.

 **6** of those tunes are at your fingertips (assuming you touch your screen after heading to [**Sparxe**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/398)).